IvarsLevans/E-Commerce/README.md

-# Clothing Store Management Website - CRUD
+# TechBay | Electronics
 # **Introduction**

-This is a Laravel E-commerce Project - TechBay.
+This is a Laravel E-commerce Project - CRUD.

 > Technology Used : Laravel-8, Bootstrap, JavaScript, Ajax